monome/docs/norns/play.md

 - The red light on the Pi will be steady, while the not-red light will flash.
 - In a few seconds, you'll see a sparkle animation on the screen.
 Some call it a dust.
 Either way, norns is on.

 After norns powers up, it will launch the last script that was loaded.
-On a fresh norns, this will be *awake*, a set of looping sequencers.
+On a fresh norns, this will be *awake*, a set of looping sequencers with delay.

 In any norns script, a quick tap of **K1** will toggle between the playable interface and the menus interface.
 If you get caught in the menus, just tap **K1** to get back to the script.